nandeshnair/gettingncleaningdata/README.md

 ####P.S:
 1. It is assumed that all files constituting the data set are located in a directory called "UCI HAR Dataset" which is located inside the current working directory.

-2. The file "features_info.txt" contains the data variable description.
+2. Additional information an be found the README file of the dataset.